8 cities fit for Amazon's second headquarters

 Related: Cities already want to host Amazon's second headquarters

-Another Atlanta advantage is the presence of Georgia Tech University, a natural place for recruiting future workers given its strong engineering program.
+Another Atlanta advantage is the presence of Georgia Institute of Technology, a natural place for recruiting future workers given its strong engineering program.
 For example, NCR Corporation, which makes payment terminals and other consumer technologies, is relocating its offices near the campus.
 It believes the location will help attract talent.

 Jeffrey Yu, a business professor at Georgia Tech, said the city's growing entertainment industry could also be appealing to Amazon.
 The tech company has expanded rapidly into video with Prime Video, and more films were produced in Georgia than California in 2016.
 Investment bank J.P.
 Morgan estimated Amazon will spend $4.5 billion on content in 2017.